Teachers

 Teacher Orientation Sessions

-Teachers who have not attended the Festival in the past will be expected to attend a virtual 30 minute Teacher Orientation Session prior to the Festival.
+Teachers who have not attended the Festival in the past will be expected to attend a virtual 30 minute Teacher Orientation Session on Thursday, April 30th at 4:30 pm.

 Activity Stations